danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

     - src
 ```

-Add the Lambda function definition:
+And the Lambda function definition:

 ```yaml
 service: lambda-authorizers